dag/kibr/README.md

 ### Prerequisites

-I'm using these versions on Fedora 16; other versions may or may not work fine:
+I'm using these versions on Fedora 16; other versions may or may not work:

 * GHC 7.0.4
 * Cabal 1.10.2.0